mdoodykx/kx-vscode/README.md

 ![Linting](https://github.com/KxSystems/kx-vscode/blob/main/img/linting.png?raw=true)

-Linting can be enabled by checking **Enable linting for q and quke files** in extension settings.
+Linting can be enabled by checking **Enable linting for q and quke files** in [extension settings](#settings).

 ### Code navigation

-While developing q scripts, the kdb VS Code extension supports:
+While developing q scripts you can:

-- **Go to definition** - Navigate to the definition of a function
+- **Go to definition** - Navigate to the definition of a function.
-- **Find/go to all** references -View references of a function both on the side view and inline with the editor
+- **Find/go to all** references - View references of a function both on the side view and inline with the editor.

   ![Find all references](https://github.com/KxSystems/kx-vscode/blob/main/img/find-all-references.png?raw=true)

   ![Go to References](https://github.com/KxSystems/kx-vscode/blob/main/img/go-to-references.png?raw=true)

-- **Outline View** - Use the Overview at the bottom of the Explorer view which shows the symbol tree of the currently active q file.
+- **Outline View** - Use the Overview at the bottom of the explorer view which shows the symbol tree of the currently active q file.

   ![Outline View](https://github.com/KxSystems/kx-vscode/blob/main/img/outline.png?raw=true)